-Don’t agree?
-I’d love to hear why – because I’m open for change, and open to welcome this as the next big rivalry in college sports.
+I’d love to hear why – because I’m open to welcome this as the next big rivalry in college sports.

-But for now – I simply see the Tide and Gators as a rivalry smokescreen… and ten bucks says no matter what Lane Kiffin could say, he couldn’t develop it into one either.
+For now, I simply see the Tide and Gators as a rivalry smokescreen and ten bucks says no matter what Lane Kiffin says, he couldn’t develop it into a rivalry either.

-So welcome back to reality, sports fan – the Tigers and Seminoles are waiting to have their rivals back – so drop the present day dreams and hand ‘em over.
+So, welcome back to reality, sports fan – the Tigers and Seminoles are waiting to have their rivals back.
+Drop these dreams and hand ‘em over.